MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Features may be stopped implicitly by the Resource Control Manager.
 Next steps are executed:

 -  On explicit `Feature.stop()`_ call, a new thread owned by the Feature is created and `FeatureEntryPoint.stop()`_ is executed within this new thread.

-Wait until this new thread is done, and timeout of a global timeout stop-time occurred [1]_.
+-  Wait until this new thread is done, or until a global timeout stop-time occurred [1]_.

--  The Feature state is set to STOPPED.

--  Marks all objects owned by the Feature as dead objects, which implies that a `DeadFeatureException`_ is thrown in threads that are running the stopped Feature code or in threads that want to call stopped Feature code, or threads that accesses to objects owned bythe stopped Feature.
+-  All execution contexts, from any thread, owned by the Feature are cleared, which implies that a `DeadFeatureException`_ is thrown in threads that are running the stopped Feature code or in threads that want to call stopped Feature code.

--  All execution contexts, from any thread, owned by the Feature are cleared.

--  All objects owned by the Feature have their references (to other objects) set to ``null``.

--  The alive [2]_ threads owned by the Feature are promoted to thread objects owned by the Kernel.
+-  Wait until all threads owned by the Feature are terminated.

 -  Native resources (files, sockets, …) opened by the Feature that remain opened after `FeatureEntryPoint.stop()`_ execution are closed abruptly.

+-  The Feature state is set to the ``STOPPED`` state.

 -  `FeatureStateListener.stateChanged()`_ is called for each registered listener.

+-  Objects owned by the Feature are reclaimed.

--  If there are no remaining alive objects [3]_:
+-  If there are no remaining alive objects [2]_:

-   -  Feature state is set to INSTALLED,
+   -  Feature state is set to the ``INSTALLED`` state.

    -  `FeatureStateListener.stateChanged()`_ is called for each registered listener.

-The method `Feature.stop()`_ can be called several times, until the Feature is INSTALLED.
+The method `Feature.stop()`_ can be called several times, until the Feature is set to the ``INSTALLED`` state.

 ..
 [1]
-   A decent global timeout stop-time is 2,000ms.
+   The default timeout stop-time is 2,000ms.

 ..
 [2]
-   An alive thread is a thread in which at least one execution context is alive.

-..
-[3]
-   If there are remaining alive Feature objects after the Kernel listeners are called, the Feature stays in the ``STOPPED`` state forever (the Kernel has an issue)
+   If there are any remaining alive Feature objects after the Kernel listeners have been called, the Feature will stay in the ``STOPPED`` state indefinitely.
+   The Kernel has an issue.
+However, it can continue running and orchestrating other applications, but it cannot restart or uninstall the problematic Feature.

 Uninstallation
 ~~~~~~~~~~~~~~